enjoymrsun/socket-chat-room/README.md

 ### Features:

-1. Chat Room can be initialized with limit online users number.
+1. Chat Room can be initialized with limit online users number
-2. Notification message send from server to all clients.
+2. Notification message send from server to all clients
-3. Connect, disconnect and re-connect from client to server.
+3. Connect, disconnect and re-connect from client to server
 4. Fancy application UI